About the Challenge

 CongestionHack is a Hackathon that was held from Friday 23rd March to Sunday 25th March 2018 at The Hatchery at UTS.
 At CongestionHack individuals from the public and Transport for NSW (TfNSW) had the opportunity to form teams and work on an idea to manage road congestion.
 Entrants had the weekend to develop a proof of concept (POC) to address the congestion challenges facing Sydney and present their idea as a pitch at the conclusion of the Hackathon.

-- Participants will be assisted by TfNSW mentors who will provide insight into the challenges and resources available
+- Participants assisted by TfNSW mentors who provided insight into the challenges and resources available

-- At 2pm on Sunday participants will publicly present their concept
+- At 2pm on Sunday participants publicly presented their concepts

-- The solutions will be judged and the winners announced on the day
+- The solutions judged and winners announced on the day

-- A winning team and a runner up team will be selected for non TfNSW (open) teams and internal teams (containing at least one member from the wider TfNSW cluster)
+- A winning team and a runner up team selected for non TfNSW (open) teams and internal teams (containing at least one member from the wider TfNSW cluster)

 - The total prize pool was up to $15,000